 The Monmouth Country Club has been in continuous existence in one form or another since its original organization as the Monmouth Golf Club on October 30, 1900, with approximately 50 members.
 The Golf Club was reorganized as the Country Club on March 3, 1901, and D. S. Hardin offered the use of his former residence on East Broadway as a clubhouse.

-In 1902, plans were formulated to buy land and build a club house.
+In 1902, plans were formulated to buy land and build a clubhouse.
 The group incorporated as a not for profit organization and issued bonds in the amount of $5,000.00.
-The club was renamed the "Monmouth Country Club."
-The first annual meeting of the club was held October 16, 1903 with Clyde W. Woods serving as president.
+The club was renamed the “Monmouth Country Club.”
+The first annual meeting of the club was held on October 16, 1903, with Clyde W. Woods serving as president.

-In later years, an additional ten acres of ground was added.
-A swimming pool was built in 1958.
+In later years, an additional ten acres of ground were added.
 The present clubhouse was built in 1962, replacing the original building.
 In 1976, an additional eight acres was purchased to enlarge the third and fourth fairways of the course.